TheCSharpAcademy/CodeReviews.Console.HabitTracker/README.md

+1) Introduction:
-This is a Habit Tracker, an app that can help the user log their habits.
+This is a Habit Tracker, an app that can help the user log their habits using date, and quantity performed.
+E.g 12th February 2025 Running - 1500 metres.

+2) Features:
-In this particular implementation, the habits are logged by quantity and not time.
+In this particular implementation, the habits are logged by quantity and not time spent doing the activity

-Things I have learned:
-1) How to connect to a database
-2) Perform queries using Sqlite
-3) Review the DB and entries using DBrowser
+3) Installation:
+No specialist installation instructions requires, this is a standard Microsoft Visual Studio solution with a built exe.
+The code may need to be adjusted as to where you put the database file.

-4) Spectre Menu
+4) Usage:

-I have used Spectre Menu for the first time and really like how easy it is to use, and how good it looks.

-1) How to add an entry:
+A) How to add an entry:
 (I) Choose Add Record